LASER: A Neuro-Symbolic Framework for Learning Spatial-Temporal Scene Graphs with Weak Supervision: Methodology

 \section{Methodology}

 We begin by presenting the high-level problem definition.
-We are given a dataset $\Dcal$ of video-specification pairs $(X, \psi)$, where $X = [x_1, \dots, x_n]$ is a video containing $n$ frames, and $\psi$ is a spatio-temporal specification using LTL.
-We wish to learn a neural model $M_\theta$ which extracts a fine-grained video representation $\hat{\mathbf{r}} = M_\theta(X)$ that conforms to the corresponding temporal specification $\psi$.
-During training time, given a loss function $\Lcal$, we aim to minimize the following main objective: where $\Pr(\hat{\mathbf{r}} \models \psi)$ is the alignment score (probability of alignment) computed by our spatio-temporal alignment checker.
-In this section, we first describe our video semantics representation using a probabilistic relational database (\S \ref{sec:method-sym-db}).
-Then, we present the alignment checker in \S \ref{sec:method-ltl-inference}.
-Lastly in \S \ref{sec:method-loss}, we present the overall learning pipeline and the other loss functions for the robustness of our method.
+We are given a dataset $\Dcal$ of video-caption pairs $(X, c)$, where $X = [x_1, \dots, x_n]$ is a video containing $n$ frames, and $c$ is its video caption.
+We then transform the caption $c$ into a spatio-temporal specification $\psi$ in LTL$_f$ using a large language model.
+We wish to learn a neural model $M_\theta$ which extracts a spatio-temporal scene graph $\hat{\mathbf{r}} = M_\theta(X)$ that conforms to the corresponding specification $\psi$.
+During training time, given a loss function $\Lcal$, we aim to minimize the following main objective: where $\Pr(\hat{\mathbf{r}} \models \psi ~|~ \theta)$ is the alignment score (probability of alignment) computed by our spatio-temporal alignment checker, conditioned on the model parameter $\theta$.
+We illustrate the full learning pipeline in \figref{fig:learning_pipeline} and detail the process in this section.
+We first describe our video semantics representation using a probabilistic relational database (\S \ref{sec:method-sym-db}).
+Then, we present our specification language STSL (\S \ref{sec:method-stsl}) and its alignment checker (\S \ref{sec:method-ltl-inference}).
+We further demonstrate how to automatically convert natural language captions to a specification in STSL using LLM (\S \ref{sec:method-nl2spec}).
+In \S \ref{sec:method-loss}, we present our multi-faceted loss function design comprising contrastive, temporal, and semantic components.